PictureElement/gpt-3-landing/README.md

 |---|---|
 |`npm run start`|Run the app in the development mode.
 |`npm run build`|Build the app for production.
-|`npm run deploy`|Publish required files and folders to your gh-pages branch and deploy project to GitHub Pages.
+|`npm run deploy`|Publish required files and folders to your gh-pages branch and deploy app to GitHub Pages.

 ## Credits